We’re here for you at this time

 • most recent address

-• certified copy of Death certificate (if you don’t have this yet, please still notify us, and submit this when you can).
+• a certified copy of the death certificate (if you don’t have this yet, please still notify us, and submit this when you can).

-If a solicitor or another representative is involved in assisting with finalising the estate, please have them email us with a letter of representation, stating that they’re acting on behalf of the estate.
-Please provide details of the deceased as listed above along with a certified copy of death certificate.
+If a solicitor or another representative is involved in assisting with finalising the estate, please have them email us with a letter of representation, stating that they’re acting on behalf of the estate, as well as a certified copy of the death certificate.

 Who can access the accounts of someone who has passed away?